dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### Do I need server side rendering?

+If you are building a blog, an ecommerce website or a presentational product portfolio, SSR can used as it will help with SEO, social network preview when sharing and decreased load times.

+Learn more on our [Server Side Rendering](../ecosystem/server-side-rendering.md#when-and-why-to-use-ssr) page.

 ### What do I need for SSR to work?

+For SSR to work, you will need a Node.js server, serving your application.
+Upon request, a special tool will receive the page the user is trying to visit, render it's content, and return it to the browser.

+Learn more about these tools on [Server Side Rendering - Available tools](../ecosystem/server-side-rendering.md#available-options-for-vue) page.

 ### What are the benefits of a SSR app.

+Server side rendering can help tremendously with SEO and website speed.

+Upon visit, pages are rendered on the server, which usually has higher processing power and faster internet connection, giving an impression of a faster page load.

+This will also boost SEO as the HTML will be fully rendered upon visit, helping crawlers to scan the website easier.

+Learn more on our [Server Side Rendering - Benefits of SSR](../ecosystem/server-side-rendering.md#benefits-of-ssr) page.

 ### What SSR solution should I pick?

+If you want something that just works with little to no configuration, go with [Nuxt](../ecosystem/server-side-rendering.md#nuxt).
+To have more freedom and to configure most of the things yourself, [Ream](../ecosystem/server-side-rendering.md#ream) is a good pick.
+If you need to have full control and setup everything yourself, then [Vue Server Renderer](../ecosystem/server-side-rendering.md#vue-server-renderer) is the one for you.

+You might also take a look at [Static site generators](../ecosystem/static-site-generators.md) as those might be a better pick for simpler, more static websites, like personal blogs, portfolios, product pages and so on.

 ### Will SSR boost my website to top google spot

+SSR can definitely help with SEO, as crawlers will be able to scan the website more easily.
+This does not however reserve a top stop in google search results.
+Read about [Benefits of SSR](../ecosystem/server-side-rendering.md#benefits-of-ssr) to see what you can expect.

 ## Toolchain